Revisiting thermodynamics in computation and information theory: Finite state machine: thermodynamic interpretation

 \textit{Stage 4:} In this last phase of the cycle, the energy barrier is again removed and new are created for the outgoing configuration.
 So this stage brings back the system to its initial stage for the further execution of the process.

 In this whole computational process, work is done only in two stages of the cycle, stage 1 and stage 3.
-In stage 1, work in done for raising the energy levels, and in stage 3, work is extracted for lowering the dynamic state for the execution.
+In stage 1, work is done to raise the energy levels, and in stage 3, work is extracted to lower the dynamic state for the execution.
 So the work done in stage 1 can be expressed as

 And the work done in stage 3 can be expressed as

 So the total work done for the execution of the process is